MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

    source install/setup.bash
    ```
 ## Unity
+In Unity Hub, open the `Projects` tab, then `Add` -> `Add project from disk`.
+Open the `Unity Project` folder
+Editor version 6000.3.10f1

 Continue following the instructions in the ROS TCP Endpoint installation guide which will guide you through installing the ROS TCP Connector addon in Unity.
 Once You've completed the `Unity Setup` section you're good to go - dont worry about the `Install Unity Robotics Demo`, its not needed for this project.

 Run the Unity project.
 If a sucessful connection the the ROS network has been established you should see two blue arrows in the top left of the game window:

 <img width="495" height="111" alt="image" src="https://github.com/user-attachments/assets/3127e9c6-68e2-43c6-8a5a-c2a1b07772ef" />

-Ensure show HUD is enabled in ROS settings and that the game window scale is set to 1x, or this may be visible.
+Ensure show HUD is enabled in ROS settings and that the game window scale is set to 1x, or this may not be visible.

 7. The termial running the ROS TCP Endpoint should display something like the following:
    `[INFO] [1778595783.216133306] [UnityEndpoint]: Connection from 172.28.80.1`
    `[INFO] [1778595783.358052132] [UnityEndpoint]: RegisterSubscriber(/cntrl, <class 'geometry_msgs.msg._point.Point'>) OK`
    `etc`

-In Unity Hub, open the `Projects` tab, then `Add` -> .....complete!!!
-Editor version 6000.3.10f1

 separate camera required in scene to ttransmit as camera cannot render to texture (required for transmit) and render to unity display simulteaneously